On a characterisation of perfectoid fields by Iwasawa theory: Abstract

 \section{Abstract}

-We prove that the vanishing of the module of universal norms associated with certain de Rham Galois representations characterises the algebraic extensions of the field of \(p\)\=/adic numbers whose completion is a perfectoid field.
+We prove that the vanishing of the module of universal norms associated with a de Rham Galois representation whose Hodge\--Tate weights are not all non\-/positive characterises the algebraic extensions of the field of \(p\)\=/adic numbers whose completion is a perfectoid field.
 We thereby generalise results by Coates and Greenberg for abelian varieties, and by Bondarko for \(p\)\=/divisible groups.

 \keywords{Iwasawa theory, perfectoid fields} \msc{\texttt{11R23}}{\texttt{14G45}}